 "Several School Board summonses were adjudicated upon, and in the case of Henry Chambers, a cattle drover, Mr Austin reported that the man, his wife, and six children were living at the Round Tree House.–The Mayor instructed Inspector Short to report upon the Round Tree Inn as a lodging-house.
 Houses of this kind should be regularly and frequently reported on.
 It was only a short time since the Inspector of Nuisances visited the public-house in question and found it in such a state as to compel him to give certain instructions.
 The police had the power to visit public houses night and day.–Inspector Short promised that the Mayor's directions should be carried out."

 The last landlord of the Round Tree Inn was James Frederick Berry, who married Jane, the daughter of the previous landlord, William James Taylor.
-The house closed in 1903 and was eventually swept away, with the rest of Frog Street, in the 1960s for Western Way.
+The license was not renewed in February 1903 because Berry had taken the Queens Head in Edmund Street, and used the Round Tree as a common lodging house.
+It was eventually swept away, with the rest of Frog Street, in the 1960s for Western Way.

 1727 - advert on 21st April in

 1816 & 1822 - William Morton - Pigots

 1839 & 1850 - Mary Morton - Robsons